Visa, Mastercard & Amex chargeback

 - This is most likely to happen in unclear situations.
 So if you're doing a chargeback for non-receipt of goods from a firm that's gone bust, you're likely to be pretty safe.

 However, if your dispute is with a travel agent that has been arguing it can't refund you money until it gets it from the airline, then it may ask for a clawback.
 That doesn't mean you are wrong to do the chargeback, it's more just to be aware that there may be a 'fight' over it.

 - If your chargeback is clawed back, you can fight it.
 There are two main ways to dispute a chargeback clawback.
 The first is to go to your bank and make a formal complaint about the fact that the money has been taken.
 If this doesn't work and your complaint fails, you have a right to go to the free Financial Ombudsman Service, which will adjudicate.

 Alternatively, a lesser-known method is to use American Express, Mastercard or Visa's own dispute process and arbitration.
-If you do that though, as the Financial Ombudsman doesn't cover those firms, you can't then appeal to it.
+If you do that though, remember that the Financial Ombudsman doesn't cover those firms, so you won't be able to appeal to it later.

 My partner and I are key workers and due to the increased demand of our services, we are unable to go on our Jet2 holiday in late June 2020.
 We had paid our deposit in January but had to pay our remaining balance – £2,800 imminently.

 Jet2 closed their lines and had not replied to any of our many emails so we contacted Halifax who were amazingly understanding and filled in the chargeback form.
 We were advised to ring back after three to four days if the remaining balance was taken.
 Unfortunately this was the case and the money was taken.

 However on contacting Halifax again – the call taker was wonderful and said we’d have the money back in no time but was surprised, so few people had actually contacted them for chargeback.